webdevelopers-eu/javascript-dna/README.md

 ## Prototype Aliases

 Sometimes you will need to load Javascript class that has the name that conflicts with other class.
-Usually it is the case of supporting the same class with different versions.
+Usually it is the case of supporting different versions of the same class.

 In that case you can use prototype alias to export the prototype in different property.
 Example: